princessalicorn/fstab/README.md

 # FSTAB

-A basic C utility made to simplify the viewing, deleting, and editing of FSTAB files!
+A basic C utility made to simplify the viewing, deleting, and adding of FSTAB entries!
 This is my first large C project.

 ## Getting started